Reddit IPO to test social media platform’s ‘meme’ stock hype | Malay Mail

-NEW YORK, Dec 17 — Reddit users have helped fuel dozens of “meme” stock rallies this year, from retailer GameStop Corp to movie operator AMC Entertainment Holdings Inc. Some analysts are sceptical this will be the social media platform’s saving grace as it prepares to sell its own shares in the stock market.
+NEW YORK, Dec 18 — Reddit users have helped fuel dozens of “meme” stock rallies this year, from retailer GameStop Corp to movie operator AMC Entertainment Holdings Inc .
+Some analysts are skeptical this will be the social media platform’s saving grace as it prepares to sell its own shares in the stock market.

 Reddit co-founder and Chief Executive Steve Huffman is hoping that retail investors will play a big role in the stock market debut.
 “I want our users to be shareholders and I want our shareholders to be users,” he told an audience at the Wall Street Journal’s Tech Live conference in October.

-Many Reddit users indicated in posts today that they would back the IPO.
+Many Reddit users indicated in posts on Thursday that they would back the IPO.
 But several industry analysts questioned whether the “meme” stock trend will carry Reddit’s stock over the long term.

 Wedbush internet securities analyst Ygal Arounian said it was unclear whether the influx of Reddit users, who were drawn to the company’s forums to rally around buying certain stocks, including GameStop’s shares in January, would be enough to support further growth at the company.
 “The question is, was that lift sustainable?” he said.